 Enable Dashlane from that list.

 Please note that once the new autofill API is enabled, the Dashlane icon from the accessibility service will no longer appear.
 Instead, you will see a popup below the login fields with your credentials.
+In case the credential presented by Dashlane isn't the correct one for that app, you can always tap on View all accounts.

 It is also important to note that the compatibility of the autofill API with other apps depends mostly on whether these apps' developers built this compatibility into their app or not.
 Dashlane has no way of fixing autofill issues that will occur if these apps fail to integrate this technology.